 Fertile Grounds was founded in 2016 by Alexandra Sazonova and Chloe Ting as an artist-run initiative that creates art projects to increase the understanding of untapped and undervalued territories.

 They weave connections between people, ideas and movements in order to tell stories.
 Currently they are exploring concepts of cohabitation, questioning humankind within ecosystems and how to better care for and love the Earth.

-Their work often extracts from fields of natural sciences, sociology and language studies in order to question our shared values, knowledge and existence.
+Their work often extracts from fields of natural sciences, anthropology and language studies in order to question our shared values, knowledge and existence.

 Fertile Grounds multi-strand projects range in artistic formats: residencies, exhibitions, panel discussions

 Collectively and individually they exhibited and participated in residencies in the UK and internationally including Hoxton Docks, Protein Studios, Rich Mix, 198 Contemporary Arts and Learning, Chinese Centre for Contemporary Art (CFCCA) in Manchester and Sõltumatu Tantsu Lava and Koidu in Estonia.
 They have given artist talks at University of the Arts London, City University of London, General Assembly and more.

 Alex has an MA in Culture, Criticism and Curation from Central Saint Martins and a BA in Performance and History of Art, Design and Film from Kingston University.
 She works as an artist and curator; she is interested in blurring boundaries between fields of expertise and practices.
 Her work revolves around art as research; she believes that art is a language that can speak to audiences emotionally, mentally and spiritually in order to affect change.
 Art for her is a space to pause, reflect and exchange on where we are going as a people, and to engage in important discussions that affect us all.